quang-vn26/expressjs_smart_home/README.md

 # expressjs-hello

-This an project i learn about nodejs and expressjs
+This a project i learn about nodejs and expressjs

 ## Installation